Oval-Tutu/shove/README.md

 ### Manual Compositing

-The `compositeAndDraw()` function performs an intermediate composite and draw operation during an active drawing cycle.
+The `drawComposite()` function performs an intermediate composite and draw operation during an active drawing cycle.
 Specifically, it:

 1. Takes all layers that have been drawn so far in the current frame